-The management's stance (both stated and exhibited) on risk and risk management framework is examined.
+The management's stance on risk and risk management framework is examined.
 Credit risk management is evaluated by examining the appraisal, monitoring and recovery systems and prudential lending norms of the company.
 The company's policy on liquidity risk and interest rate risk is examined.
-CARE Ratings examines track record of the company in complying with regulatory requirements of RBI.
+CARE Ratings examines track record of the company in complying with regulatory requirements of RBI/NHB.

-7. Size, Vintage & Market Presence
+8. Size, Vintage & Market Presence

-Size is reflected through the level of capital and level of total assets of a NBFC.
+Size is reflected through the level of capital and level of total assets of an HFC.
 Large size would generally be associated with long operating track record, significant market presence, demonstrated ability to raise resource from varied source and asset quality and profitability performance established over time through the cycles.
-Management's strategy for profitable growth and their ability to navigate through difficult business environment is better assessed for a NBFC which has a long track record of operations and has grown to a relatively large size.
-While large size by itself is not a direct determinant of ratings, it does provide an indication of the competitive strength and financial flexibility of a NBFC.
-Large NBFCs can have a diversified portfolio or could be a sizeable player in a single asset class.
-In either case, the ability to compete and generate risk-adjusted returns over time is better gauged for NBFCs which have a long track record.
+Management's strategy for profitable growth and their ability to navigate through difficult business environment is better assessed for an HFC which has a long track record of operations and has grown to a relatively large size.
+While large size by itself is not a direct determinant of the ratings, it does provide an indication of the competitive strength and financial flexibility of an HFC.
+The ability to compete and generate risk-adjusted returns over time is better gauged for HFCs which have a long track record.

-CARE Ratings looks at the market position of the NBFC in individual asset classes and an understanding about its competitive position is developed.
+CARE Ratings looks at the relative market position of the HFC in individual asset classes (majorly housing loans, real estate loans & LAP) and an understanding about its competitive position is developed.
 Market presence is gauged through the extent of its branch network and geographical spread of operations.

-Track record of a NBFC in a given asset class is viewed in order to assess the experience of the company in operating in a given asset class and its ability to perform steadily through various asset cycles.
-Portfolio seasoning is critical for assessing the asset quality and profitability parameters on a steady state basis.
-NBFCs with low vintage or very rapid growth in loan book lack adequate portfolio seasoning and may not reflect steady state asset quality and profitability parameters.
-Hence, vintage is an important parameter which is considered while assessing critical parameters like asset quality and profitability.
+Track record of an HFC is viewed in order to assess the experience of the company and its ability to perform steadily through various asset cycles.
+Portfolio seasoning is critical for assessing the asset quality and profitability parameters on a steady state basis especially for housing loans which are of longer tenure relative to other NBFC asset classes.
+HFCs with low vintage or very rapid growth in loan book lack adequate portfolio seasoning and may not reflect steady state asset quality and profitability parameters.
+Hence, vintage is an important parameter which is considered while assessing critical parameters such as asset quality and profitability.